input-output-hk/cardano-sl/docs/delegation_design_spec.md

     to be signed.
 Its validity can be checked by every node, since it can be derived deterministically from the blockchain.

-Charity Pools
+Pools with the optional reward address

-: The member rewards for charity pools can also not be handled by the
+: Stakepool can optionally specify an address where rewards in excess
-    UTxO update, and are instead included in the transaction that distributes the pool leader rewards.
+    of the costs and margins can go.
+The member rewards for such pools can also not be handled by the UTxO update, and are instead included in the transaction that distributes the pool leader rewards.

 Individual Stakeholders